19 June 2020

 As previously mentioned, a lot of searches in Pharma are informational searches.
 For many informational searches, Google chooses to show a range of SERP features based on the type of content it thinks best suits the search intent.
 For example, this could be an image pack, video or most commonly a featured snippet (the box sometimes shown at the top of results pages directly answering the search query).

 Pharma companies should include a range of content types on the site, providing content in the form that Google deems as most appropriate for the target keywords.
 Identifying opportunities to rank in the featured snippet box (otherwise known as position 0) can increase the number of clicks through to your site, as it increases site visibility in search.
 It can also improve trust and build brand awareness.

 8. Technical Aspects

 As with websites in all industries, it is important to ensure that the site is built to work on mobile devices and that it does not take a long time to load.
 Again, Google’s research shows that this is particularly important for Pharma as 62% of physicians that they surveyed said that they were likely to abandon the mobile website if it was not optimised for a smartphone.

-We hope that these tips have helped you to begin optimising your Pharma website to perform better in search.
+Varn is a specialist pharma SEO Agency and we hope that these tips have helped you to begin optimising your Pharma website to perform better in search.